newville/wxmplot/doc/comparisons.rst

 that you can add more complex components and manipulate the plot as needed, assuming that you know the `matplotlib` programming interface.

-In :ref:`ch_overview`, we give a brief comparsion of :mod:`matplotlib.pyplot` and :mod:`wxmplot.plot` and will not repeat those examples here.
+In :ref:`ch_overview`, we give a brief comparison of :mod:`matplotlib.pyplot` and :mod:`wxmplot.plot` and will not repeat those examples here.
 From the point of view of "brevity" and "beauty", these are approximately equal.
-The `matplotlib` API is certainly much more common, and deliberately mimicks the plotting functions in `matlab`, so will be familiar to many people.  mod:`wxmplot.plot` puts a lot more arguments into a single function call.
+The `matplotlib` API is certainly much more common, and deliberately mimics the plotting functions in `Matlab`, so will be familiar to many people.  mod:`wxmplot.plot` puts a lot more arguments into a single function call.